daggerml/cfn-tool/cfn-tool.1.md

 The following environment variables may be used in lieu of the `--profile` and `--region` options to configure the AWS credentials provider chain.

+  * `AWS_PROFILE`:
+    The name of the AWS profile with credentials and options to use.
+This variable is set automatically when the `--profile` option is specified.

   * `AWS_DEFAULT_REGION`, `AWS_REGION`:
     The AWS region.
 These variables are set automatically when the `--region` option is specified.
 Either of the above can be set in the environment